AJKoma/Data-Science-for-Linguistics/README.md

 # Data-Science-for-Linguistics
-for class number LIN 450 at University of Rochester This folder if for the research during the course Data Science for Linguistics.
+For class number LIN 450 at University of Rochester

+This folder is for the research during the course Data Science for Linguistics.
 Each folder involves a pdf file for overview and a Data & Scripts folder for working scripts & files.